peteroupc/classic-wallpaper/README.md

 Any copyright to this page is released to the Public Domain.
 In case this is not possible, this page is also licensed under the [Unlicense](https://unlicense.org).

 [^1]: Every tileable desktop wallpaper has a pattern that belongs in one of 17 [_wallpaper groups_](https://en.wikipedia.org/wiki/Wallpaper_group).
 The shape of the pattern is a rectangle in ten of them, a diamond with one corner pointing upward in two of them, and another parallelogram in the remaining five.
-Many tileable wallpapers are _seamless_, but not all (consider a pattern of bricks or square floor tiles).
-Images that can be tiled in one dimension only, such as those depicting horizontal or vertical borders with an "infinitely" extending background, are not tileable for purposes of this challenge.
+Many tileable wallpapers are _seamless_, but not all (consider a pattern of bricks or square floor tiles).<br>Images that can be tiled in one dimension only, such as those depicting horizontal or vertical borders with an "infinitely" extending background, are not tileable for purposes of this challenge.

 [^2]: Can be generated from `dstripe` using the following ImageMagick command: `magick dstripe.png \( +clone -flop \) +append dzigzag.png`.